CMSgov/ab2d/Deploy/documentation/AB2D_Deployment_Appendices.md

      --shared-environment=ab2d-sbx-sandbox-shared
    ```

-   *Example to destroy the environment, but preserve the AMIs:*
+   *Example to destroy the Sbx environment, but preserve the AMIs:*

    ```ShellSession
    $ ./bash/destroy-environment.sh \